 Tickets to see Westminster Abbey during Wednesday Lates cost £11 for adults and £5 for children.
 You can purchase the tickets here.

 Westminster Abbey is included as part of the London Pass.
 This can be an easy way to save money on your sightseeing in London because it includes 80 of London’s top attractions for one price.
-Some of the other London must-sees included on the pass are the Tower of London, Windsor Castle, Hampton Court Palace, Churchill War Rooms, and Wembley Stadium Tour.
+Some of the other London must-sees included on the pass are the Tower of London, Windsor Castle, Hampton Court Palace, Up at the O2, and Wembley Stadium Tour.

 How to visit Westminster Abbey for free

-You can attend a service for free and get a glimpse of the church.
+If you are not concerned about seeing all of Westminster Abbey but want to say that you have been inside the famous church, you can attend a service for free.
 You won’t be able to walk around and see the monuments but at least you can see some of the architectural highlights.

 How to Get to Westminster Abbey